Skip to main content

 (C) Reassignment of hospitals among peer groups.

-On January first of each year, any hospital geographically located in an Ohio county that has been newly included or newly excluded from a CBSA, as designated in the IPPS case-mix and wage index table as published by CMS for the federal fiscal year beginning in the calendar year immediately preceding the effective date of the hospital rates, will be placed into either the rural peer group as defined in paragraph (A)(7) of this rule or, based on the geographical location of the hospital, an urban peer group as defined in paragraph (A)(9) of this rule, for the new classification.
-The hospital's new base rate will be the average cost per discharge of the new peer group without any consideration for hospital-specific risk provisions, as described in rule 5160-2-65 of the Administrative Code and rule 5160-2-75 of the Administrative Code, of either the new or previous peer group.
+On January first of each year, peer group classification will be reassigned for any hospital geographically located in an Ohio county that has been newly included or excluded from a CBSA, as described in paragraph (A)(8) of this rule.
+Affected hospitals will be classified into either the rural peer group or the urban peer group based on the geographic location of the hospital.
+The hospital's new base rate will be the average cost per discharge of the new peer group without any consideration of hospital-specific risk provisions described in rules 5160-2-65 and 5160-2-75 of the Administrative Code, of either the new or previous peer group.

 (D) Rates for new, acquired, replacement, and merged hospitals.